Ben Fuhriman

-Ben G. Fuhriman is an American politician who is currently serving as a Republican member of the Idaho House of Representatives, representing the 30th district.
+Ben G. Fuhriman is an American politician.
+In 2024 he started serving as a Republican member of the Idaho House of Representatives, representing the 30th district.

 Fuhriman graduated from Brigham Young University and Montana State University.
 He is a member of the Bingham County Republican Central Committee.

 In the 2024 Idaho House of Representatives election, he defeated incumbent Julianne Young in the Republican primary.